 TWO-STROKE TUESDAY: THE ART & SCIENCE OF PRE-MIX RATIOS

-The prerequsite for racing a two-stroke is that you have to mix oil in your gas.
+The prerequisite for racing a two-stroke is that you have to mix oil in your gas.
 It is possible to purchase pre-mixed two-stroke fuel from VP Fuels, but most racers mix their own.
-Companies like Yamalube, Motul, Bel-Ray and Maxima all offer various oils and blends depending on your needs and desires.
+Companies like Yamalube, Blendzall, Reverend Motors and Maxima all offer various oils and blends depending on your needs and desires.
 As a general rule, you are trying to find a ratio of oil to gas that works best for your engine and its state of tune.
 In the 1970s riders preferred to run 20:1 ratios (20 parts gas to one part oil).
 Over the years this morphed into 40:1 thanks to modern cylinder liners, piston metallurgy and carburetion.

 What is the best ratio for motocross?
 If you stick to high-quality lubricants, MXA recommends anywhere between 24:1 and 32:1 ratios for 125 and under bikes.
 You can run 32:1 to 50:1 ratios in your 250 and Open engines.

 What about oils that claim a 100:1 ratio?
-That ratio is not based in reality.
+That ratio is not based on reality.
 Once you understand oil migration, it is clear that a blanket statement like that doesn’t make sense.

 Can’t you just run more oil to play it safe?
 There comes a point where too much oil will cause coating in the combustion chamber.
 The oil becomes a temperature barrier, and that raises engine temperatures.
 This will lead to detonation.